dpouzada/Watson_for_MANA/README.md

 ![](Images/Presentation.png)

 **Watson AI modules help MANA process thousands of articles to track and assess environmental impact of corporations.
-With little initial training (about 100 articles), a result of more than 80% of correct classification was achieved on test datasets.**
+With little initial training (about 100 articles), a result of 85% of correct classification was achieved on test datasets.**

 ##### How ?
 The specific architecture of this solution tailored for MANA leverages the interplay of Watson modules to achieve this optimized accuracy.